top of page

 Search

-Assessing Neighbourhood Physical Activity
+A Questionnaire for Measuring Neighbourhood Physical Activity

-Results from "Test-retest reliability of a modified International Physical Activity Questionnaire (IPAQ) to capture neighbourhood physical activity".
+Results from: "Test-retest reliability of a modified International Physical Activity Questionnaire (IPAQ) to capture neighbourhood physical activity"

 Physical activity has many driving forces